 Prof. Dr. Agnes Bäker is assistant professor (tenure track) in Management of Nonprofit-Organisations.
 Her research focuses on careers and leadership in higher education and hospitals, teamwork and peer effects, as well as behavioral economics in general.
 Her research is mainly empirical, relying on both experimental and econometric design.
 Agnes' research is published in academic journals such as Research Policy, Journal of Economic Psychology and Journal of Business Economics.
-She has a number of working papers and is planning a book on leadership.
+She has a number of working papers.
 A list of her publications and working papers can be found here (PDF, 200 KB).

 Agnes Bäker is a member of the Bildungsökonomischer Ausschuss im Verein für Socialpolitik (VfS), CHESS (Center for Higher Education and Science Studies), CRSA (Center for Research in Sports Administration), Deutscher Hochschulverband, German Economic Association of Business Administration e.V.
 (GEABA), Gesellschaft für experimentelle Wirtschaftsforschung, Verband der Hochschullehrer für Betriebswirtschaft e.V.
 (VHB), and the Verein für Socialpolitik.

 - Management of Scientists and Doctors